kenan238/kenans-controls-gms2/README.md

 # Kenan's Controls-GMS2
 ## Inspired from Atesquik controls for PTP by [atesquik](https://github.com/atesquik), it's a bunch of mobile controls for GMS2
+#### (also if you're gonna use this credit me somewhere, doesn't have to be in big text but still somewhere)

 ## Installation
  - Import YYMPS